Akhilesh170194/spring-boot-startup-analyzer/docs/USER_MANUAL.md

 #### Alternative: File or Paste JSON (unified editor)

-If you have previously saved the JSON output from your application's `/actuator/startup` endpoint, or want to paste it directly:
+If you have previously saved the JSON output from your application's `/actuator/startup` endpoint, or want to paste it
+directly:

 1. Choose a `.json` file using the file selector — the file's content will appear in the editor below for preview/editing — or paste the JSON into the editor.
-2. Click "Load JSON" to analyze it locally.
+2. Click "Summarize JSON" to analyze it locally.
 3. Use the "Clear" button at any time to reset the URL field, selected file, editor, and results back to the empty state.

 Notes:

 - Parsing is strict JSON (no comments or trailing commas)
 - Data is processed entirely in your browser; nothing is uploaded anywhere
 - If the JSON is malformed, an error message will be shown